fp7-alien/OCF-TBAM/README.md

 The TBAM Resource Manager raises these errors when encountering exceptions:

-- *IslandRMRPCError*: the connection from TBAM Resource Manager and TBAM Agent returns an error.
-All aforementioned TBAM RM methods can raise these exception.
--  *IslandRMMoreSliceWithSameID*: can be raised by *reserve_aggregate* and *approve_aggregate* and the error means that the TBAM Scheduling Plugin contains at least two slices having the same slice_urn.
-- *IslandRMNotUnivocal*: if the TBAM RM finds a conflict with already existing slice_urn during the *reserve_aggregate*, the *IslandRMNotUnivocal* error is returned.
-- *IslandRMNotAllocated*: if *delete_aggregate* and *approve_aggregate* are called for a slice not already allocated or approved, the *IslandRMNotAllocated* is raised.
-- *IslandRMAlreadyReserved*: it is used by the reserve_aggregate when the TBAM Scheduling Plugin find an overbooking error.
+-	IslandRMRPCError: the connection from TBAM RM and TBAM Agent returns an error.
+All aforementioned TBAM RM methods can raise this error;-	IslandRMMoreSliceWithSameID: can be raised by reserve_aggregate and approve_aggregate and the error means that the TBAM Scheduling Plugin contains at least two slices having the same slice_urn.-	IslandRMNotUnivocal: the TBAM RM have found a conflict with an already existing slice_urn during the reserve_aggregate;-	IslandRMNotAllocated: delete_aggregate and approve_aggregate are called for a slice not already allocated or approved;-	IslandRMAlreadyReserved: it is used by the reserve_aggregate when the TBAM Scheduling Plugin finds an overbooking error.

 ### Southbound interface: TBAM Resource Manager <--> OFGW TBAM Agent
 The TBAM Agent is an internal OFGW sub-module that is invoked by the TBAM RM to provision/reset the resources.
 In addition the TBAM Agent permits to retrieve the information of the network devices and to access the forwarding plane through some pre-defined functionalities exposed by the Management plane.
 The communication between the TBAM Resource Manager and TBAM Agent is achieved through a SecureXMLRPC protocol.